 Red Hat® does a lot of work, with the greater open source community, on container technologies.
 Our engineers help improve features, reliability, and security to make sure your containers perform and remain stable and secure.
 Red Hat's also the second largest contributor to the Docker and Kubernetes codebases and works with the Open Container Initiative and the Cloud Native Computing Foundation.
 As with all open source projects, Red Hat contributes code and improvements back to the upstream codebase—sharing advancements along the way.

-Red Hat’s container-focused solutions give you the infrastructure, platform, and control to take advantage of everything containers have to offer.
+Red Hat’s container-focused solutions and training offerings give you the infrastructure, platform, control, and knowledge to take advantage of everything containers have to offer.

 Keep exploring containers